 For instance, on Friday, having been to Boots, I walked past him wearing my Sarah McQuaid t-shirt.
 He started reading it as I walked by and then insisted I turn back to him so he could finish it.

-He agreed with the sentiment and gave me a thumbs up when I said it we should stop fracking.
+He agreed with the sentiment and gave me a thumbs up when I said it meant we should stop fracking.
 I didn’t explain the whole story behind the t-shirt and the song but he agreed anyway.

 The story was related to us by Sarah at a concert we attended at the Maltings a few years ago.
 Her son, aged 10, said it in relation to a TV programme about coal mining.
 He just came out with it and Sarah scribbled it down.
 It made her equate mining companies with children digging in the garden.
 She then wrote a song with that title.
 The t-shirt is the cover art for the CD; the handwriting is Sarah’s.